 Keep the candle wick trimmed to about ⅛” and clear away any charred bits before you light the candle again.
 While our cotton wicks should be self-trimming, it's still a good idea to monitor their length every few burns.

 For our wooden wicks, you'll have to keep a closer eye on their length.
 Wire cutters or nail scissors are a great way to trim them.

 If your candle wick won’t stay lit or the flame is getting very low, it’s mostly likely because the wick is too long or needs to be trimmed clean of charred material.

-Candle Stays Lit: if your wick will stay lit, let it have a nice long burn until all the wax is melted to the edge of the jar.
-This should reset the memory of the wax and avoid future tunneling.
+If your candle wick will stay lit, let it have a nice long burn until all the wax is melted to the edge of the jar.
+This should reset the memory of the wax and avoid future candle tunneling.

 Note: Depending on the severity, your flame might vary — but as long as it's burning, it's working.
 Just be patience, read a good book and let the wax continue to melt.

 Good candle maintenance prolongs the life and enjoyment of your candles —with a little care, your candles should give you hours of pure coziness.